Xesa/godot-resource-auto-loader/README.md

 - Set the children as editable in the inspector and search through all of them to change their values.

 #### But what if you could actually expose children properties without having to code anything?
 That's what this plugin is for!
-With minimal implementation, you can edit children properties within the owner node, as if it was just another property from that node.
-The plugin has the following features:
+With minimal implementation, you choose which properties expose and edit them in the owner node, as if it was just another property from that node.

-🔍 Choose which properties will be exposed so you don't have to worry about bloating the inspector with things that you don't need.<br>
-🧩 Add or remove nodes in the scene freely, the inspector will expose the properties that are relevant for the given combination of components.<br>
-✨ Changes are applied immediately in the inspector, so every property will be up to date when you launch the game.<br>
-🚩 Support for hints, so you can limit or specify the behaviour of the inspector for each property.

 # How to use it
 For clarity sake, let's say you have the following structure: